Aidan-McNay/courseflow/docs/getting_started/overview.md

 Once we have a flow, we need to be able to configure it for our specific needs.
-All :py:class:`~flow.flow.Flow`\ s have a :py:meth:`~flow.flow.Flow.config` method that takes in a dictionary configuratioin for the flow, and configures each step appropriately.
+All :py:class:`~flow.flow.Flow`\ s have a :py:meth:`~flow.flow.Flow.config` method that takes in a dictionary configuration for the flow, and configures each step appropriately.
 Each step should have a different entry in the configuration dictionary with all of its configurations.
 The flow will check that all necessary configurations are present (of the correct type), and will instantiate all